Followers

 The American Rifleman

-The first contingent of the new Army was ten companies of riflemen – infantry.
-Congress’s resolution stipulated their terms of enlistment and appointed a committee to develop rules and regulations.
-It seems that even at its inception the Army had its red tape!
-The riflemen authorized on 14 June were the first units raised directly as Continentals, vice state troops.
-Congress did this by levying six of the companies to Pennsylvania, two to Maryland, and two to Virginia.
-This may mark the beginning of the grand American tradition of using military authorizations to establish a political end.
-But in this case it was not about pork (although that would soon come).
-It was to create a national (my word) army under the rubric of “Continental.”
+The first contingent of the new Army was composed of ten companies of riflemen – infantry.
+Congress’s resolution outlined their terms of enlistment and appointed a committee to establish rules and regulations.
+It seems that even at its inception, the Army had its red tape!
+The riflemen authorized on 14 June were the first units raised directly as Continentals, rather than state troops.
+Congress accomplished this by assigning six of the companies to Pennsylvania, two to Maryland, and two to Virginia.
+This may represent the beginning of the grand American tradition of using military authorizations to achieve a political end.
+But in this instance, it wasn't about pork (although that would soon come).
+It aimed to create a national (my word) army under the banner of “Continental.”

 How were they recruited?

-Recruiting authority was given to local county committees in those frontier areas noted for skilled marksmen.
-The response in Pennsylvania's western and northern frontier counties was so great that on 22 June the colony's quota was increased from six to eight companies, organized as a regiment.
-A month later, a ninth Pennsylvania company was formed in Lancaster County.
-In Virginia, Captain Daniel Morgan raised a company in Frederick County, and Hugh Stephenson raised another in Berkeley County.
-In Maryland, Michael Cresap's and Thomas Price's companies were both from Frederick County.
+Recruitment authority was granted to local county committees in those frontier areas known for skilled marksmen.
+The response in Pennsylvania's western and northern frontier counties was so substantial that on June 22, the colony's quota was increased from six to eight companies, organized as a regiment.
+A month later, a ninth company from Pennsylvania was formed in Lancaster County.
+In Virginia, Captain Daniel Morgan raised a company in Frederick County, while Hugh Stephenson formed another in Berkeley County.
+In Maryland, the companies of Michael Cresap and Thomas Price both came from Frederick County.
 Readers of The Patriot Spy know that Lieutenant Jeremiah Creed’s light infantry company was also organized in Frederick County as part of the First Maryland Line.
-All thirteen rifle companies were sent immediately to Boston, to join the siege.
-These riflemen were recruited purely for their marksmanship and toughness, not their adherence to military protocol.
-One of General George Washington’s first leadership challenges was handling their frontier attitudes and the resulting disciplinary problems.
+All thirteen rifle companies were sent immediately to Boston to join the siege.
+These riflemen were recruited solely for their marksmanship and toughness, not their adherence to military protocol.
+One of General George Washington’s first leadership challenges was managing their frontier attitudes and the resulting disciplinary issues.

 Dan Morgan